 In November year 2010, UNESCO designated Angklung as a Masterpiece of oral and intangable heritage of humanity.
 As part of this acknowledgement, UNESCO insisted that Indonesia preserve their heritage.

 Actually in 2011, The Adelindo Angklung founders, Bapak Ferry and Ibu Yenny Chandra, established the Adelindo Angklung in Adelaide.
 They have been very busy entertaining in Adelaide and I had the opportunity of joining the Adelindo Angklung group.
 The group of angklung musicians which is made up of members from Adelaide Indonesian Senior citizens group (Lansia Group).

 Our weekly schedule consists of rehearsal every Friday evening from 6 PM to 10PM at Bapak Ferry & Ibu Yenny Chandra’s home (Saung Angklung Golden Grove) and we are able to perform at schools; churches; Nursing homes and Multi Cultural Festivals around Adelaide.
-A few months months ago (April 2nd, 2016), our group the Adelindo Angklung, played for the first International performance with an invitation to play angklung at the 6th Auckland Indonesian Festival in Auckland, New Zealand.
+Last year (April 2nd, 2016), our group the Adelindo Angklung, played for the first International performance with an invitation to play angklung at the 6th Auckland Indonesian Festival in Auckland, New Zealand.

 Ratna has been an Indonesian Tutor with VLLC for many years.